 - Ontario Child benefit

 - Yukon Child Benefit

 Also, if your child qualifies for the disability tax credit, you may be eligible to receive the child disability benefit.

 How Are CCB Overpayments Handled?

-The Canada Child Benefit, in its many forms, has been an important source of tax free income for Canadian families, for many years.
-While the cost of living seems to continuously rise, the CCB makes it a little bit easier for families to shoulder the financial burden of raising children.
-In 2020, the Canadian government was able to leverage the CCB, making it possible to react swiftly to the COVID-19 crisis.
+The Canada Child Benefit, in its many forms, has been an important source of tax-free income for Canadian families for many years.
+While the cost of living seems to rise continuously, the CCB makes it a little bit easier for families to shoulder the financial burden of raising children.
 Hopefully, the benefit will continue to support families for generations to come.